Childhood Diabetes: warning signs, diagnosis & treatment.

 There are three main types of Diabetes: Type 1, Type 2 and Gestational Diabetes.
 Children are affected by either Type 1 or Type 2.
-Type 1 Diabetes is a result of an auto-immune response in which the body destroys its own insulin-producing cells in the pancreas.
-Type 2 Diabetes is known as a lifestyle condition, but is also linked to Depression and Anxiety, which are also becoming more prevalent in children today.
+Type 1 Diabetes is a result of an auto-immune response through which the body destroys its own insulin-producing cells in the pancreas.
+Type 2 Diabetes is known as a lifestyle condition, but is also linked to Depression and Anxiety, which are similarly reported as becoming more prevalent in children today.

 How or why is Diabetes a threat to children?